 While public Wi-Fi networks are convenient, they are often unsecured, making them a prime target for hackers.
 Here are some of the most common risks associated with using public Wi-Fi:

-A man-in-the-middle attack occurs when a hacker intercepts the communication between your device and the Wi-Fi network.
+A Man-in-the-Middle attack occurs when a hacker intercepts the communication between your device and the Wi-Fi network.
 This allows them to eavesdrop on your online activity, steal login credentials, or even inject malicious code into the websites you visit.

 While the risks of public Wi-Fi are real, there are steps you can take to protect yourself.
 Here are some best practices to ensure your online safety: